County Longford: Geography

 Most of Longford lies in the basin of the River Shannon with Lough Ree forming much of the county's western boundary.
 The north-eastern part of the county, however, drains towards the River Erne and Lough Gowna.
 Lakeland, bogland, pasture-land and wetland typify Longford's generally low-lying landscapes: the highest point of the county is in the north-west – Carn Clonhugh (also known as Cairn Hill or Corn Hill) between Drumlish and Ballinalee in the parish of Killoe, at 278 m.
 Cairn Hill is the site of a television transmitter broadcasting to much of the Irish midlands.

 In the list of Irish counties by highest point, Longford ranks third lowest – only Meath and Westmeath have lower maxima.
 In general, the northern third of the county is hilly, forming part of the drumlin belt and Esker Riada stretching across the northern midlands of Ireland.
 The southern parts of the county are low-lying, with extensive areas of raised bogland and the land being of better quality for grazing and tillage.
 The River Shannon marks the county's border with Roscommon while the Rivers Inny and Tang form much of the boundary with Westmeath.

-The Royal Canal flows through the south of the county terminating at Cloondara at the Shannon.
-The canal was refurbished and reopened in 2010.
+The Royal Canal flows through the south of the county, terminating at Cloondara at the Shannon.
+The canal was refurbished and reopened in 2010, 39 years after its closure by the CIÉ.
 Notable lakes include Lough Kinale and Lough Gowna on the County Cavan border, Lough Forbes on the County Roscommon border and Lough Ree in the south where counties Longford, Westmeath and Roscommon meet.